-Please understand (as I will explain) that there is no magical cure.
+Please understand that there is no magical cure.
 Fixing anxiety will require consistent action and dedication on your part.
 It will also come as a huge advantage if you’re able to understand the root cause.
 Let’s get into it.

 Separation anxiety is generally understood as not being able to tolerate any amount of time alone without a particular person/s being present.

 Usually, it’s one owner, but it can sometimes be both.

 Huskies that have separation anxiety will display a range of undesirable behavior when that particular person leaves them.
 This can include whining, excessive howling, destructive behavior, urinating, trying to escape and it can even lead to depression.